pfansi/password-generator/README.md

 ## Pseudo code description

-- Click on the button generate prompt criteria.
+- Click on the button to generate prompt criteria.

-- prompt to choose password lenth.
+- Prompt to choose password length.

-- check if password lenght is between 8 and 128 characters.
+- Check if password length is between 8 and 128 characters.

-- prompt to choose if to include lowercase characters.
+- Prompt to choose if to include lowercase characters.

-- prompt to choose if to include uppercase characters.
+- Prompt to choose if to include uppercase characters.

-- prompt to choose if to include numbers.
+- Prompt to choose if to include numbers.

-- prompt to choose if to include special characters
+- Prompt to choose if to include special characters.

-- check if there is at least oone character type choosen
+- Check if there is at least one character type chosen.

-- display password
+- Display password.

 ## Git Repository